senzing-garage/knowledge-base/HOWTO/quickstart-linux.md

 1. Add the Senzing apt repository to the local workstation.
    Example:

-    1. Download a `deb` package that will be used to add Senzing to the local apt repository.
+    1. Download the `deb` package that will be used to add Senzing to the local apt repository.
        Example:

         ```console